How to archive in Lotus Notes

 - In the database you wish to set up a schedule for, choose File > Application > Properties.

 - Click the Archive Settings button and click Schedule.

 - Select Schedule archiving and select a time from the drop-down list.
 Note that your computer will need to be turned on during this time.

 - Select all the days on which you want archiving to run.

 - Optionally select a specific location in which you want the archiving to run and remove any customizations by clicking Reset to default.

 - Click OK and your scheduled archiving set up is now complete.

 IBM Domino Administrators can setup server-based archival jobs so the resulting archive is saved on the same or a different Domino server.
-An IBM guide can be found here (PDF): Domino Archiving: Tips, Tricks, and Troubleshooting Techniques.
+More information can be found in the IBM guide: Domino Archiving: Tips, Tricks, and Troubleshooting Techniques.